- Restoration is won in the moment: most property owners search for help within 24 hours of damage.

 - Who does it serve?

-Example: “ABC Restoration is a licensed water damage, fire damage, and mold remediation company serving Dallas-Fort Worth.
+Something like: “ABC Restoration is a licensed water damage, fire damage, and mold remediation company serving the South Bay.
 We provide 24/7 emergency response to residential and commercial properties.”

-Every fact on this page (name, address, phone, services, service area, licensing) must be identical across every other web property where your company appears.
+Every fact on this page, the name, address, phone, services, service area, and licensing, has to match across every other place your company shows up.

 Each core service gets its own page with one clear intent: